 Okay, so Chocolate Cauliflower Oatmeal falls into that category of weird-sounding foods.
 A sweet dish using cauliflower just sounds wrong, but I promise you that it’s really good!
 I’m not even the first person to try cauli oats, I also found this apple and cinnamon version from The Healthy Foodie.

 This chocolate version I’m sharing with you today that makes for a nice breakfast that is grain-free and helps get more veggies into the diet.
-Watch the video!
+Watch the video to see how I made it!

 You’ll start with a medium head of cauliflower, broken into florets: